-Science: Marine Microbiology Initiative
+Science: Marine Microbiology Initiative Grant

-Gordon and Betty Moore Foundation
+Gordon and Betty Moore FoundationSuggest an update

-US $40,000 - US $1,600,000
+Grant amount: US $40,000 - US $1,600,000

-Postdoctoral Researcher Faculty College / University
+Applicant type: Postdoctoral Researcher Faculty College / University

-Anywhere in the world
+Location of project: Anywhere in the world

-Need help writing this grant?
+Location of residency: Anywhere in the worldView website Save Need help writing this grant?

 Please note that we do not accept unsolicited grant proposals.
 Because of our tightly-defined grantmaking strategies, many worthwhile projects fall outside the scope of our funding priorities.
 However, if you have thoughts or inquiries related to our work that you would like to share, you may send us a brief, ~100-word email.
 Please understand that due to the volume of inquiries we receive, we are only able to commit to reviewing those inquiries that adhere to the ~100-word guideline.

-Individual investigator awards for current and emerging leaders in the field
+- Individual investigator awards for current and emerging leaders in the field.

-We support community resource projects that fund the creation and sharing of data and the development of tools, methods and infrastructure that are of broad use to the entire research community:
+- Community resource efforts that fund the creation and sharing of data and the development of tools, methods and infrastructure of widespread utility.